openSUSE/news-o-o/_posts/2011-10-28-fourth-opensuse-board-election-2011.markdown

 ---
 author: Izabel Valverde
+comments: true
 date: 2011-10-28 12:00:20+00:00
 layout: post
 link: https://news.opensuse.org/2011/10/28/fourth-opensuse-board-election-2011/
+slug: fourth-opensuse-board-election-2011
-title: "Fourth openSUSE Board Election 2011"
+title: Fourth openSUSE Board Election 2011
+wordpress_id: 11335
 categories:
 - Announcements
 - Board
 ---

 This years openSUSE Election Committee is in the pleasant position to announce the 2011 [Board Elections](http://en.opensuse.org/openSUSE:Board_election).

 So, if you want to participate in the openSUSE board and influence the future direction of the project please stand up and announce your candidacy.
 If you want to vote for the candidates, please make sure your openSUSE [membership](http://en.opensuse.org/Members) is approved.
 If you are a contributor of openSUSE but you are not a member yet, apply for [membership](http://en.opensuse.org/openSUSE:Membership_officials#Process) now and be a part of the changes to come.